4bitFox/divergence-meter/README.md

 ![Screenshot From 2025-05-04 14-09-56](https://github.com/user-attachments/assets/ed8f835f-f115-463c-8f0a-ab7fd842631f)
 ![Screenshot From 2025-05-04 14-12-50](https://github.com/user-attachments/assets/726187fe-5b2d-4aaf-9a47-201f173a326e)

-Left image has all the left dots wired and working, right image is everything wired completely.
+Left (or upper) image has all the left dots wired and working, right (or lower) image is everything wired completely.
 I know it's not pretty and yes this took 4ever!

 #### Digits: